Iyami Aje

-Iyami Aje is a Yoruba term of respect and endearment used to describe a woman of African ancestry who is considered to be an aje, a woman who wields myriad arcane creative biological, spiritual, and cosmic powers.
+Iyami Aje is a Yoruba term of respect and endearment used to describe a woman who is considered to be an ajẹ, a woman who wields myriad arcane biological, spiritual, and cosmic powers.
+The term Ìyá mi literally means "my mother" in the Yoruba language.

 Etymology

 In Yoruba language, Ìyá mi literally means "my mother".
 In Yoruba cosmology, the mother's roles as the force of creation and the sustainer of life and existence elevates her to the realm of the divine.
 Consequently, Ìyá mi - with alterations in tones - becomes Ìyààmi or Ìyàmi, which can be translated as "the super-powerful ones" or "My Mysterious Mother." Àjẹ́ is a Yoruba word that signifies the biological and spiritual power of African women that has myriad potential, including but not limited to powers of elemental, biological and artistic creation; healing; destruction; spiritual and physical development and fortification; and political organization and empowerment.
 In The Architects of Existence: Àjẹ́ in Yoruba Cosmology, Ontology, and Orature, Teresa N. Washington defines àjẹ́ as "a force that is beyond definition, but English approximations for Àjẹ́ would be Power, Creation, Cosmos, All."